-- Cores used as specimens for length measurement shall be in every way representative of the concrete in the structure from which they are removed. - The core shall be drilled with the axis normal to the surface of the structure, and the ends shall be free from all conditions not typical of the surfaces of the structure. - If a drilled core included particles of aggregate bonded to the bottom surface, the bonded particles shall be removed by wedging or by chisel and hammer to expose the lower surface of the concrete.
+- Cores used as specimens for length measurement shall be obtained by AASHTO T24 and be in every way representative of the concrete in the structure from which they are removed. - The core shall be drilled with the axis normal to the surface of the structure, and the ends shall be free from all conditions not typical of the surfaces of the structure. - If a drilled core included particles of aggregate bonded to the bottom surface, the bonded particles shall be removed by wedging or by chisel and hammer to expose the lower surface of the concrete.